hugochinchilla/lifeboat_linux/README.md

 ## Motivation

-Sometimes I mess my setup and need to use a live USB to be able to access my filesistem and edit some config file to bring it back to life.
+Sometimes I mess my computer and need to use a live USB to be able to access my filesystem and edit some config file to bring it back to life.

-I was inspired by [OneFileLinux](https://github.com/zhovner/OneFileLinux) to create a minimal rescue system based on that idea
+I was inspired by [OneFileLinux](https://github.com/zhovner/OneFileLinux) to create a minimal rescue system based on that idea so I don't need a live USB anymore.

 **Acknowledgments:**